Sofianebouaziz1/xGEMM_Halide/README.md

 # xGEMM_Halide

-This project implements a BLAS (Basic Linear Algebra Subprograms) BLAS routine using C and Halide and comparing the results provided by each program.
+This project implements a BLAS (Basic Linear Algebra Subprograms) BLAS routine using Halide and C, and compares the results provided by each program.
 Basic Linear Algebra Subprograms (BLAS) is a specification that prescribes a set of low-level routines for performing common linear algebra operations such as vector addition, scalar multiplication, dot products, linear combinations, and matrix multiplication.

 ## The BLAS function choiced